Renew On Line 19

 Fusion Limps along

-And finally, just in case you thought that nuclear technology was on its last legs, what with the European strongholds France and Germany now turning away from it, and 1998 being the first year when overall global nuclear capacity decreased (by 3.2 GW, according the the 500th issue of the WISE Communique), it’s worth remembering that support for nuclear fusion remains quite strong.
+And finally, just in case you thought that nuclear technology was on its last legs, what with the European strongholds France and Germany now turning away from it, and 1998 being the first year when overall global nuclear capacity decreased (by 3.2 GW, according the the 500th issue of the WISE Communique), its worth remembering that support for nuclear fusion remains quite strong.

 The 1997/98 R&D allocation for fusion in the UK was £17m, as against only £11m for all the renewables.
 But fusion not doing that well: the USA has withdrawn from the International Thermonuclear Experimental Reactor (ITER) progamme.
 But it will it seems limp along: Japan, Europe and Russia will continue to support the project until July 2001, although it may be scaled down.